twosigma/nsncd/README.md

 ## Installing

+Just run the `nsncd` binary and it will listen at `/var/run/nscd/socket`.
+There's a simple `systemd` unit file, too.

-You can use the provided debian package to install `nsncd` to run under `systemd`.
-It currently only works when managed by `systemd`, if you're interested in managing it in other ways, we'd need to modify how process startup works.
+If you're on a Debian-based system, you can use the provided Debian package to install `nsncd` to run under `systemd`.
+See `debian/README.source` for how to build it - we use a few Rust crates that aren't packaged for stable Debian releases.

 ## Bug Reports and Contributions